The Best Psychotherapy Training Courses in Australia

 How to Become a Psychotherapist?

-Until recently, there has been much confusion in Australia about what differentiates psychotherapy from other disciplines, and who can call themselves a Psychotherapist?
+Until recently, there has been much confusion in Australia about what differentiates psychotherapy from other disciplines, and who can call themselves a psychotherapist?
 Although it is still an unprotected title, PACFA’s 2020 release of their Psychotherapy Training Standards, will help clarify the distinct profession of psychotherapy and how to become a Registered Clinical Psychotherapist®️ in Australia.
-This is good news for those called to train to become a psychotherapist and even better news for people wishing to embark on a personal psychotherapy journey – it means they will receive psychotherapy by practitioners actually trained in psychotherapy and to a high standard.
+This is good news for those called to train to become a psychotherapist and even better news for the general public wishing to embark on a personal psychotherapy journey – it means they will receive psychotherapy by practitioners actually trained in psychotherapy and to the highest standard.

 The “formation of the psychotherapist” is an integral part of the training and involves:

-• Integration of training, supervised practice, and personal therapeutic work
+• Integration of training, supervised practice, and personal psychotherapeutic work

 • Relational depth within the training, personal work, client work and supervision